 - Files that you save to the project with a tool.

 - Files for assets that run in tools, such as notebooks.

 - The project readme file and internal project files.

 When you create a project, you must select an instance of IBM Cloud Object Storage or create a new instance.
-You cannot change the IBM Cloud Object Storage instance after you create the project.
+You cannot change the IBM Cloud Object Storage instance after you create the workspace.
 See Object storage.

 When you delete a project, its storage bucket is also deleted.

 Integrations with external tools